Review | The world doesn’t need another soggy Drake album, but here, have two

 This new Drake album is way too long, and civilization might collapse at any moment, so we’ll make this quick.

-First, if the arrival of Drake’s big, fat “Scorpion” hints at anything meaningful, it might be the terminus of artist-as-brand.
+First, if the arrival of the Drake’s big, fat “Scorpion” hints at anything meaningful, it might be the terminus of artist-as-brand.
 Let’s say you’re in the business of bottling Coca-Cola.
 You’re never going to change that tasty recipe — which means you need to change the advertising incessantly.
-So voila.
-Here’s an epic double-album, a colossal 25 tracks, an odyssey somehow even lengthier than Drake’s previous emo-quests.
+So voilà.
+Here’s an epic double album, a colossal 26 tracks, an odyssey somehow even lengthier than Drake’s previous emo-quests.
 And when you pop the top?
 Same old fizz.

 We’ve memorized the ingredients by now: melody-bruised grievances about how rap’s leading superstar feels resented for his success, and how he’s been done dirty by disloyal backstabbers, and how he’s building a legacy that only the smart people of the future will fully appreciate, and how the women in his life use their Instagram accounts to express the emptiness in their souls, and how Drake uses his Instagram account to lurk on them, and after sinking us 90 minutes deeper into our Stockholm syndrome, the album ends with our captor wistfully singing from behind a piano about how he’s “changing from boy to a man.”
 Drake is 31 years old.